Imperial Court System: Chapters

 The Imperial Court System over the past almost fifty years has grown to represent communities in 86 different locations across the United States, Canada, and Mexico.
-Some realms cover entire states, such as Alaska, Connecticut, Hawaii, Iowa or Montana while others cover cities such as the city of Toronto, counties or regions, the communities of Alameda County, California or the Greater Niagara Region.
+Some realms cover entire states, such as Alaska, Connecticut, Hawaii, Iowa or Montana while others cover cities such as the city of Toronto or Buffalo, NY, counties or regions, the communities of Alameda County, California or the Greater Niagara Region.

 Most chapters are Imperial Courts and are also known as "Empires".
 A few chapters are called "ducal court" (infrequently called a "duchy") or "barony" (infrequently called a "baronial court").
 The term ducal court is typically used in the rare situation when one chapter's area overlaps with the territory of an already established chapter, as is the case with the Grand Ducal Council of San Francisco and the Grand Ducal Council of Alameda.
 The term barony is typically used when a new chapter has yet to fully be elevated to the level of infrastructure and successful fundraising characteristic with those chapters deemed full-fledged Imperial Courts.
 Except for the titles used by the monarchs (i.e. baroness rather than empress, etc.) baronial and ducal chapters function in essentially the same way as those chapters headed by Emperors and Empresses.

 Indicative of the ICS's growth in the 1990s, three of North America's largest metropolitan areas -- Boston, Chicago, and Washington, DC, – established baronies which have since become prominent and successful Imperial Courts.

 As the oldest chapter in the organization, the Imperial Court of San Francisco is considered the "Mother Court" of the Imperial Court System.
 The term "Mother Court" is also used for a court chapter who grants the recognition and establishment a new court.
 For example, the Imperial Court of New York is the Mother Court of the Imperial Court of Rhode Island at Providence.